php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 ### 6.3 Example Interface Interactions

 The two interfaces, `RequestHandlerInterface` and `MiddlewareInterface`, were designed to work in conjunction with one another.
-While a `RequestHandlerInterface` can feasibly be used in isolation, it gains more power when used as a part of a middleware dispatch system.
-Middleware gains more flexibility by being de-coupled from any over-arching application layer, and instead only relying on the provided request handler to produce a response.
+Middleware gains flexibility when de-coupled from any over-arching application layer, and instead only relying on the provided request handler to produce a response.

 Two approaches to middleware dispatch systems that the Working Group observed and/or implemented are demonstrated below.
 Additionally, examples of re-usable